Academics |

 Fall Semester

-Late August – Late December
+End of August – End of December

 Review Kansai Gaidai University's website for more information regarding course offerings and course lists.
+You can also find the course syllabi from both fall and spring semesters.

 General Education Information for UAlbany Students